 To earn the title of ‘Microsoft Gold Partner’ organizations have to complete a rigorous set of tests to prove their level of technology expertise.
 Furthermore, they need to re-enroll in the program every year.
 Enrollment includes paying a fee and earning enough partner points throughout the year to qualify.

 Once the specific requirements are met and the company is declared as being a Microsoft gold certified partner, there are numerous advantages that come along.
-These companies receive a toolkit which enables its IT specialist to benefit from Microsoft original computer programs such as Microsoft Visual Studio 2005 Professional Edition with MSDN Premium Subscription, TechNet subscriptions, Sales and Marketing Toolkits, etc.
+These companies receive a toolkit that enables their IT specialist to benefit from Microsoft original computer programs such as Microsoft Visual Studio Professional Edition with MSDN Premium Subscription, TechNet subscriptions, Sales and Marketing Toolkits, etc.

 Want to become a Microsoft Learning Partner?